SRombauts/UEGitPlugin/README.md

 **It has been integrated by default in UE4.7 in "Beta".**

+This is a developement fork to be able to develop a "v2" of the plugin alongside the existing git plugin inside currents version of the engine.

 Have a look at the [Git Plugin Tutorial on the Wiki](https://wiki.unrealengine.com/Git_source_control_%28Tutorial%29).

 ### Status